 The Company determines if an arrangement is or contains a lease at inception.
 An arrangement is or contains a lease if it conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 If a lease is identified, classification is determined at lease commencement.
 Operating lease liabilities are recognized at the present value of the future lease payments at the lease commencement date.
 As the implicit rate in the Company's lease is generally unknown, the Company estimates its incremental borrowing rate to discount lease payments.
 The incremental borrowing rate reflects the interest rate that the Company would have to pay to borrow on a collateralized basis an amount equal to the lease payments in a similar economic environment over a similar term.
 Operating lease right-of-use ("ROU") assets are based on the corresponding lease liability adjusted for any lease payments made at or before commencement, initial direct costs, and lease incentives.
 Certain leases also include options to renew or terminate the lease at the election of the Company.
 The Company evaluates these options at lease inception and on an ongoing basis.
 Renewal and termination options that the Company is reasonably certain to exercise are included when classifying leases and measuring lease liabilities.
 Operating lease expense is recognized on a straight-line basis over the lease term.
 The Company has lease agreements with lease and non-lease components, which are accounted for as a single lease component.
 Lease payments for short-term leases with a term of twelve months or less are expensed on a straight-line basis over the lease term.
-The Company lease liabilities for leases with an initial term of 12 months or less.
-Operating leases are included in operating lease right-of-use assets, operating lease liabilities, current, and operating lease liabilities, non-current on the Company's balance sheet.
+The Company has lease right-of-use assets or operating lease liabilities, current, and operating lease liabilities, non-current on the Company's balance sheet.